ewanzhang-google/multicloud-data-agent-solution/README.md

 ### Deploy the Purchasing Concierge Agent in GCP

-Second we will run our A2A client capabilities owned by purchasing concierge agent.
+Second we will run our A2A client capabilities owned by the purchasing concierge agent.

 #### Prerequisites in GCP